- As low as $311/Night

 - Apartment

 This apartment is located in a historic building that was finished in 1853 -seven years before Abraham Lincoln became president!
 Recent renovations include all new furnishings and modern refreshed galley kitchen.
 Located blocks from Charlestons best eateries, shopping & Charleston harbor.
-Rooms are humongous with tall ceilings and antique fireplaces.
-Appreciate the sizable covered piazzas (porches) as the horse carriages pass by.
+Rooms are giant with tall ceilings and antique fireplaces.
+Savor the sizable covered piazzas (porches) as the horse carriages pass by.

 About the Area

 Downtown Charleston, a neighborhood in Charleston, is home to this apartment.
-The area's natural beauty can be seen at Waterfront Park and Isle of Palms Beach, while South Carolina Aquarium and Patriots Point are popular area attractions.
+The area's natural beauty can be seen at Waterfront Park and Riverfront Park, while South Carolina Aquarium and Patriots Point are popular area attractions.
 Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for USS Yorktown, a top attraction not to be missed.

 Special Instructions